 Traditional South African bobotie recipe

-These quantities serve up to eight people, but you can adjust them to make the recipe smaller.
+Serves up to eight people, but you can adjust it to make the recipe smaller.

 - 1 fairly thick slice crustless bread (white or brown)

 - 2 onions, sliced

 - 25ml chutney

 - 15ml smooth apricot jam